RamyaGunashekara/KikiOnTheRun/README.md

 PK4|110|60
 PK5|155|95

-I have approached the problem via three different methods and have chosen Method 3 after analysing each method's efficiency.
+I have approached the problem of combining packages via three different methods and have chosen Method 3, after analysing each method's efficiency.

 **Method 1(First Come First Service)**